helion3/inspire-tree/README.md

 ## Usage with Inspire Tree DOM

-If you're using our DOM rendering, you need to pass in two arguments: the tree instance, and a DOM target:
+If you're using our DOM rendering, you need to pass in two arguments: the tree instance, and a DOM target (css selector):

 ```js
 new InspireTreeDOM(tree, {